 Do you need to update your applications help system and give your users a little more help than they are getting today?

 Online help is the term used for the window that pops-up when you press F1 on the keyboard or select “Help” from a menu bar.
 Microsoft really started the ball rolling with online help file formats using the .CHM file types (Compiled HTML).

 The problem with CHM files though is that they don’t react to the device being used.
 This has been solved using HTML5 responsive help systems and a couple of the market leaders for authoring responsive help are Adobe with their RoboHelp application and the relatively new upstart, Madcap, with their Flare product.

 Integrate Tools for Efficiency

 Learning how to use both of these online help authoring systems is relatively simple, and although we could teach you how to use them, that isn’t the main focus of our service offering.
 Instead, we integrate document authoring systems that create content very efficiently with the online help authoring system and also with EPSS (Electronic Performance Support Systems, also known as “help at the point of need” or “context sensitive help”).
 The benefits of this are:

-- The same content can be re-used without having to write it again
+- Using the same content makes it reusable without having to write it again

 - Be consistent with your training and technical documentation

 - Reduce the workload on your Subject Matter Experts

 - It can be easily translated into local language for your application users